adamvanlente/highsmith/README.md

     disableOffClicker: false,  // calendar dissapears on offclick
 		futureOnly: false, // user can only select future dates if true

+		// Input fields are assumed to be empty.
+Use customDate if your field will
+		// already have a value in it.
+Calendar will start from that day as
+		// instead of the default (today).
+		customDate: false,

     style: {

       disable: false, // Disables styling all together if true